Below, we discuss whether biomass, biofuel, bioenergy, and biogas might be sustainable across several indicators.

 [Whether or not ethanol as a biofuel has lower emissions than gasoline depends on the feedstock used, and the production processes used]

-[There’s other instances where ethanol might produce less CO2 per litre compared to gasoline as well]
+[There’s also other instances where ethanol might produce less CO2 per litre compared to gasoline]

 – Clearing Forests & Vegetation Can Also Impact Carbon Footprint

 When forests or grassland have to be cleared to grow biomass, more carbon can be released in the process than what biomass will sequester.

 Soil’s ability to store carbon may also be impacted.

 … studies have found that clearing forests to grow biomass results in a carbon penalty that takes decades to recoup, so it is best if biomass is grown on previously cleared land, such as under-utilized farmland (nrel.gov)

 [Clearing forests also impacts the soil and the soil’s ability to store carbon and impact the carbon cycle] (physicsworld.com)

 – Emissions During Combustion/Burning

 Some reports indicate that the carbon emissions from biofuels, biogas, and bioenergy might not be as low as other reports may indicate.